JSebCort/TheOdinProjectNotes/notes/The Odin Project - JavaScript.md

 2. What is the key difference between an error and a warning?
     * A warning simply signals to the user that a problem may occur.
 An error will completely stop the program when attempting to run.
 3. What is one method you can use to resolve an error?
-    * Completely read the error, it often lets you know which line in the code it occured.
+    * Completely read the error, it often lets you know which line in the code it occurred.
 Also use Google as there is often the case of another person running into the same problem as you, this could lead to finding a solution.

+# Clean Code

+## Knowledge Check
+1. Why is it important to write clean code?
+    * Having clean code will allow for anyone using it to have better understanding of how it works.
+2. Name 5 clean code principles previously mentioned.
+    * Use correct indentation
+    * Write explanatory comments
+    * Use correct naming standards for functions and variables
+    * Avoid extremely large functions
+    * Avoid having a large number of comments
+3. What is the difference between good comments and bad comments?
+    * Bad comments include those that are vague and do not pertain to the comment's purpose of better understanding the code.
+Good comments should be easy to understand and straight-to-the-point.